CenterForSpatialResearch/gis_tutorials/12_Importing_GIS_Data_Into_Grasshopper.md

 This exercise uses a building footprint shapefile and visualizes the height of the buildings by extruding with height data in the shape file’s attributes.

-For this exercise, we will be using Building Footprint data for NYC from the BYTES of the BIG APPLE PLUTO files shapefile found here:
+For this exercise, we will be using the [Building Footprint](https://data.cityofnewyork.us/Housing-Development/Building-Footprints/nqwf-w8eh) dataset for NYC Open Data.

 Open ArcMap.
 (You will find it in your start menu under `Programs` > `ArcGIS` > `ArcMap`)